behnazkhoshnood/tadig-restaurant/README.md

      a.
 As a General customer, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

      b.
 As a General customer, I want to find the best way to get in contact with the restaurant with any questions I may have.

      c.
+As a General customer, I want to easly find the opening time and location of the restaurant.

+     d.
 As a General customer, I would like to see a menu of products and their description.

-     d.
-As a General customer, I would like to reserve a table in the restaurant.

      e.
+As a General customer, I would like to reserve a table in a specefic time and date in the restaurant.

-As a General customerI would like to write a review for the restaurant.
+     f.
+As a General customer, I would like to write a review for the restaurant.

   - #### First Time Visitor Goals